-- "Move the email to an Outlook folder" lets you set a specific destination folder for these emails. - "Suppress warning prompts" will stop Outlook from presenting you with warnings related to PDF conversion. - "Suppress successful conversion prompts" will likewise stop the notifications of successful PDF conversion. - "If an attachment fails to convert, include it as a raw attachment anyway" will create a file for the email even if it did not successfully convert to PDF when checked.
+- "Move the email to an Outlook folder" lets you set a specific destination folder for these emails. - "Mark the email with this category" gives you the option of designating a specific category for emails that were not converted to PDF. - "Suppress warning prompts" will stop Outlook from presenting you with warnings related to PDF conversion. - "Suppress successful conversion prompts" will likewise stop the notifications of successful PDF conversion. - "If an attachment fails to convert, include it as a raw attachment anyway" will create a file for the email even if it did not successfully convert to PDF when checked.